Mellanox/libvma/README.txt

 going to sleep (pending an interrupt blocking on OS select(), poll() or epoll_wait().
 The max polling duration will be limited by the timeout the user is using when calling select(), poll() or epoll_wait().
-When select(), poll() or epoll_wait() path has successfull receive poll hits (see performace monitoring) the latency is improved dramatically.
+When select(), poll() or epoll_wait() path has successful receive poll hits (see performance monitoring) the latency is improved dramatically.
 This comes on account of CPU utilization.
 Value range is -1, 0 to 100,000,000
 Where value of -1 is used for infinite polling